-Automated solutions known in the past have never been able to get close to the quality of a human expert.
-Ding and Cagan published an approach that is suited for the Society of Automotive Engineers (SAE) standard used in the USA.
+published an approach that is suited for the Society of Automotive Engineers (SAE) standard used in the USA.
 This standard differs significantly from the European norm.
 It defines a luggage set consisting of objects varying from 6 to 67 liters.
 Therefore, our software has to handle far more objects than in the SAE case.

-NP-Hardness of our packing problem was established in a recent result, but still, in the same paper a first almost industrial-strength solution was presented that using a discretization model and techniques from combinatorial optimization produced solutions very close to the ones achievable by a human expert.
+NP-Hardness of our packing problem was established in a recent result ([Eisenbrand et al. 2003]), but still, in the same paper a first almost industry-strength solution was presented that using a discretization model and techniques from combinatorial optimization produced solutions very close to the ones achievable by a human expert.
 It only rarely fell short of the prescribed bounds for the solution quality, which was due to the fact that this algorithm only allowed axis-aligned and discrete placements of the boxes in a grid.
-For these "bad" problem instances - which for example arise in trunks with side-compartments holding tightly a few boxes (see Fig. 2)-, there was also no hope to obtain a better solution using this approach, as the discretization would have had to adapt locally to the geometry of the trunka.
+For these "bad" problem instances - which for example arise in trunks with side-compartments holding tightly a few boxes (see Fig. 2)-, there was also no hope to obtain a better solution using this approach, as the discretization would have had to adapt locally to the geometry of the trunk1.

-Figure 2.
-Arbitrary placement necessary in side-compartments next to the wheelhouse
+Figure 2: Arbitrary placement necessary in side-compartments next to the wheelhouse

 On the theory side, results in this area have been rather discouraging.
-Already the 2-dimensional problem of packing axis-parallel unit squares into a polygon with holes is NP-complete, even though approximation schemes are available .
-For polygons without holes, it is conjectured that the problem is polynomially solvable.

-&lt;sup>aThese pathological instances were discovered when evaluating the former system in the industrial production environment.

-The more general problem of packing $(a \times b)$ axis-aligned rectangles inside a polygon, is not even known to be in NP, partly because the representation of an optimum solution might be arbitrarily complex.
-The 'Open Problem Project' website keeps track of the current status of these problems (see item 55, 56).
+[Fowler et al. 1981] have shown that already the 2-dimensional problem of packing axis-parallel unit squares into a polygon with holes is NP-complete, even though approximation schemes are available [Hochbaum and Maass 1985].
+For polygons without holes, it is conjectured ([Baur and Fekete 2001]) that the problem is polynomially solvable.
+The more general problem of packing $(a \times b)$ axis-aligned rectangles inside a polygon, is not even known to be in NP, partly because the representation of an optimum solution might be arbitrarily complex (see [Nelissen 1993] for a elaboration on the topic).
+The 'Open Problem Project' website ([Demaine et al. 2005a; Demaine et al. 2005b], problems 55, 56) keeps track of the current status of these problems.